Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

 ## Recipe finder and shop

-This site was created to showcase my learnings from a 12 week course (an Introduction to learning HTML, Javascripts and c#) and formed part of my final presentation.
+This site was created to showcase my learnings from a 12 week course (an Introduction to learning HTML, JavaScript and c#) and formed part of my final presentation.

   <img src="Assets/Screen Shots/Recipe Finder.png" alt="Recipe Finder">